School of Communication, Humanities & Social Sciences (CHSS)

 - Primary course location: Main, Montoya, Rio Rancho, South Valley and Westside campuses.
 Some courses are offered online.

 Career and Educational Opportunities

 History courses satisfy humanity requirements for some programs of study and also are accepted as electives.

-This two-year program is designed to meet the requirements for an Associate of Arts in History from CNM and prepare a student to obtain a Bachelor of Arts in History from a 4-year college or university.
+This program is designed to meet the requirements for an Associate of Arts in History from CNM and prepare a student to obtain a Bachelor of Arts in History from a 4-year college or university.

 Many of the courses in this program are transferable and some may be applied to four-year degree programs at other institutions.
 CNM currently has transfer agreements with many colleges and universities in New Mexico and elsewhere.